 - Pus pockets on the gums

 Once diagnosed with periodontal disease, we will want to get you in for treatments as soon as possible.
-If you would like to request sedation options for your SRP, we can make arrangements for oral-conscious or nitrous oxide sedation.
+If you would like to request sedation options for your scaling and root planing in Kingwood, TX, we can make arrangements for oral-conscious or nitrous oxide sedation.
 We can also numb the area locally with an anesthetic.
 Using special ultrasonic and scaling instruments to clear out pockets and treat both the roots and the tooth surface.
 To flush bacteria out of your periodontal pockets, we do so by injecting antibiotics into the pocket.
 For best results, you may need to have more than one SRP treatment to clear up the infection and heal your gums.
 We do this to stop the progressive bone loss that periodontal infections can cause in your gums.

-While we do offer third-party financing through CareCredit®, we also have several options to accompany what your dental insurance will cover for periodontic care.
+While we do offer third-party financing through CareCredit®, we also have several options to accompany what your dental insurance will cover for scaling and root planing in Kingwood, TX.
 Like other treatments, we can submit a claim to the insurance provider and get you confirmation that SRP is covered and at what percentage you will need to pay out-of-pocket.

 Scaling and root planing is usually completed through a series of appointments.
 This is to ensure each area of the mouth is healed before moving to the next.
 While performing this procedure, a local anesthetic is used.
 While it won't hurt during the scaling and root planing in Kingwood, TX, you may experience some soreness for a few days afterward.